 of regular office hours, and/or during university holidays and closures, please call

 911. Additional after hours mental health emergency resources include all hospital

-Differences between Counseling in a K-12 Setting and Mental Health Services at a University
+Differences between Counseling in a K-12 Setting and Services at Counseling Services

 The nature of services in a university counseling center such as UNO Counseling Services

 is quite different from services available from staff counselors or social workers

 in typical K-12 settings.
 Students in K-12 settings often are able to "drop-in" to

 speak to a school counselor or social worker "just to talk" or possibly to de-escalate

 when highly distressed.
 Additionally, if parents have concerns about their children

 in this setting, they may contact the school counselor or social worker and ask that